Dom Orejudos

-Domingo Francisco Juan Esteban "Dom" Orejudos, Secundo (July 1, 1933 – September 24, 1991), also widely known by the pen names Etienne and Stephen, was an openly gay artist, ballet dancer, and choreographer, best known for his ground-breaking masculine gay male erotica beginning in the 1950s.
-Along with artists George Quaintance and Touko Laaksonen ("Tom of Finland") – with whom he became friends – Orejudos' leather-themed art promoted an image of gay men as strong and masculine, as an alternative to the then-dominant stereotype as weak and effeminate.
-With his first lover and business partner Chuck Renslow, Orejudos established many landmarks of late-20th-century gay male culture, including the Gold Coast bar, Man's Country Baths, the International Mr. Leather competition, Chicago's August White Party, and the magazines Triumph, Rawhide, and Mars.
+Domingo Francisco Juan Esteban "Dom" Orejudos, Secundo (July 1, 1933 – September 24, 1991), also widely known by the pen names Etienne and Stephen, was an openly gay artist, ballet dancer, and choreographer, best known for his ground-breaking gay male erotica beginning in the 1950s.
+Along with artists George Quaintance and Touko Laaksonen ("Tom of Finland")—with whom he became friends—Orejudos' leather-themed art promoted an image of gay men as strong and masculine, as an alternative to the then-dominant stereotype as weak and effeminate.
+With his first lover and business partner Chuck Renslow, Orejudos established many landmarks of late-20th-century gay male culture, including the Gold Coast bar, Man's Country bathhouse, the International Mr. Leather competition, Chicago's August White Party, and the magazines Triumph, Rawhide, and Mars.
 He was also active and influential in the Chicago ballet community.

+Early life

+Dom Orejudos was born in Chicago of mixed Italian and Filipino heritage.
+He attended McKinley High School, where he played violin in the school orchestra, served as concertmaster in the All Chicago High School orchestra, and competed on the gymnastics team.

+Orejudos was in high school when his first erotic works were published, so he chose to publish under a pen name; he reportedly desired "a pseudonym with real flair," so he chose the French version of his middle name: Etienne.

+Orejudos attended the School of the Art Institute of Chicago for a semester, where he studied drawing and art, but was frustrated by the approach taught there.
+When he was 20 years old, he was approached on Chicago's Oak Street Beach by Chuck Renslow (then 23), who invited him to model for photographs.
+They began a relationship.
+They also founded Kris Studios, a physique photography studio that took photos for gay magazines they published.
+The studio was named in part to honor transgender pioneer Christine Jorgensen.